Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ./fir_aie_xrt.elf a.xclbin
 ```

-After execution completes and the testcase passes data integrity check, 'TEST PASSED' should appear on the terminal.
+After execution completes and the testcase passes data integrity check, *TEST PASSED* should appear on the terminal.

 </details>